cityofaustin/form-service-api/README.md

 To run the server, you will need to make some environment preparations as well as installing some dependencies.

 ## 1. Set up Environment Variables:
 Here is a list of our required Environment variables.
 They are sourced at src/env.py.
-Set up environment variables within your ~/.bash_profile or wherever you prefer to manage your variables.
+For local development, set up environment variables within your ~/.bash_profile or wherever you prefer to manage your variables.

+For environment variables to be accessed on a deployed zappa instance through `os.getenv()`, you must add any new environment variables to `zappa_settings.environment_variables` in .circleci/scripts/build_zappa_settings.py

 Common:
   - DYNAMO_DB_TABLE